 The challenge is another reason.
 You are using a weapon with a shorter effective range that’s just plain difficult to shoot well.
 You have to be closer to your chosen game which is a challenge unto itself.
 Then you need to hit your animal with an effective, life-ending shot.
 It’s a thrilling endeavor.

 What Kind of Handgun?

 It depends on what you are hunting.
 Squirrel and deer are two very different animals and require different calibers.
-However, we’ll focus today on medium game animals like deer and hogs.
+However, we’ll focus today on medium-game animals like deer and hogs.
 These are the most common animals hunted in the United States.

 For these animals, you want a powerful and capable handgun, typically something different from a standard EDC caliber.
 Most of these guns are revolvers in .357 Magnum, .44 Magnum, .41 Magnum, and up.
-One of the few cartridges designed for automatics that is an excellent handgun hunter is a 10mm.
+One of the few cartridges designed for automatics that is an excellent handgun hunter is the 10mm.

 The round needs to have some punch to it and be a flat shooting cartridge with excellent performance beyond 50 yards.
 The gun should be manageable and easy to handle in the field.

 The ability to mount an optic, be it a long eye relief scope or a red dot, is also nice but not a necessity.
 Good iron sights, preferable adjustable and easy to see sights are great to have to.

 Obviously, reliability is a must.
 If the handgun goes click when it should go bang, you may have just played yourself.

 We already mentioned calibers and we know our choice, the 10mm, needs to have some punch.
 The cartridge you choose matters as well.
 You want a round that deeply penetrates and as a projectile and it needs to be able to expand as well.